Coronavirus Rome - Travel questions answered

 - Following recent increases in the number of infections in other European countries, the Italian government has introduced some country-specific rules.
 People entering Italy from Romania are required to quarantine for 14 days on arrival.
 People who have been in Belgium, France, the UK, the Netherlands, the Czech Republic or Spain are required to provide evidence of a negative Coronavirus test or to have a test within 48 hours of entry into Italy, and quarantine until the test comes back negative.
 These rules apply to both Italian residents and tourists, all details are on the web page above.

 - Many of these border reopening rules and protocols continue to change and evolve quickly.
 Please stay tuned.
 I will continue to update this page with new info as we get it.

 - While the current situation is developing all the time, there is an excellent website published by the EU that has details on travel rules between countries - click here to visit.

 - There is also a new interactive online survey from the Italian Ministry of Foreign Affairs for people both wishing to go abroad from Italy, as well as entering the country, to give travel advice based on individual circumstances.
 Find the survey here for more details (available in both English and Italian).

 Coronavirus Rome - all museums and archeological sites across Italy closed in March.
 Most have since reopened, although with limits as to the number of visitors allowed inside at one time.

 Many of you are asking WHEN you can come visit Rome and Italy.

 I wish you could come right now.

-The summer heat is still here but is starting to ease, the days feel slightly cooler but the sun is still setting late, and the evenings are beautiful and pleasant, perfect for enjoying a stroll through the streets of Rome or sipping on cool drinks in a piazza or on a rooftop.
+The days feel cooler but the sun is still shining, and the days are beautiful and pleasant, perfect for enjoying a stroll through the streets of Rome.

 We need you here and miss you so much.